Logg-y/magicgen/docs.md

 \#donotsetextraspellpath
  * If set, extraspells will not follow the pathing of the effect that produced them.
 This is used to make elemental royalty all show up together with their different path requirements.

-\#scalefatiguemult X (default 0)
+\#fatigueperextraeffect X (default 0)
- * Adds X fatigue for each total scaling value.
+ * Adds X fatigue for each nreff added via scaling.
 Typically used for summoning spells to make their cost scale sensibly.

 \#noadditionalnextspells (default 0)
  * If greater than zero, secondary effects which confer nextspells are not allowed.
 This is typically intended for cases where extra nextspells are not desired such as on earthquake (as they will be added after cave collapse and only trigger in caves).

 \#basescale X
- * For use with globale enchantments with scaling parameters.
+ * For use with global enchantments with scaling parameters.
 This should be the base value of the scaling parameters.
 For instance, a global enchantment that has a (2% + Scale Amount) chance per candle to do something should have this set at 2.

 \#secondaryeffectskipchance X
  * An additional X% chance to skip secondary effects for this spell effect.